Reneator/Godot-Path-of-Oil/README.md

-This Project is obsolete, as Awakened Trade Macro also has the oils on display when you check an item with an annointment.
+This Project is currently not being updated.
+Feel free to update/contribute if you like.

 # Godot-Path-of-Oil
 Inspired by https://github.com/DrZed/Path-Of-Oil and using the icons.
 And the anointment csv files in a modified/cleaned up form.